 What is a Friendly Takeover?

-In M&A transactions, a friendly takeover is referred to as the acquisition of a target company by a bidder with the consent of the management and board of directors of the target company.
+In M&A transactions, a friendly takeover is the acquisition of a target company by an acquirer/bidder with the consent or approval of the management and board of directors of the target company.

 Components of a Friendly Takeover

 Generally, a friendly takeover is a public offer of cash or stock made by a bidding company, that is given to the board of directors of the target company for approval.

 The per share stock price paid by the acquirer to the shareholders of the target company is often a key determinant of the success of the deal.
 In most cases, the acquirer must pay a significant premium per share to secure the approval of the target company’s shareholders.

 When an offer is received by the target company’s board of directors, shareholders with voting rights vote for the approval of the transaction.
 Typically, the approval requires a simple majority vote (i.e., more than 50%).

 However, some companies include supermajority provisions in their corporate charters that require a larger percentage of shareholders to approve the transaction (the number may vary between 70% to 90%).